Tradeoffs and Comparison Complexity: Appendix: Model Completeness and Restrictiveness

 where $r(c)$ denotes the empirical choice rate for option $a$ for choice problem $c$.

 We consider prediction rules of the form $p:\mathcal{C}\to\mathcal{Q}$ and denote the set of such functions by $\overline{\mathcal{P}}$; $p(c)$ denotes the rate of choosing option $a$ in choice problem $c$ under prediction rule $p$.
-We are interested in evaluating the completeness and restrictiveness of a parametric model $\mathcal{P}_{\Theta}=\set{p_{\theta}}_{\theta\in\Theta}$.
-Completeness and restrictiveness are evaluated with respect to a base model $p^{b}$: we take $p^b$ to be the constant prediction rule $p^b(c) = \sum_{c\in \mathcal{C}}\frac{n_c}{\sum_{c'\in\mathcal{C}}n_{c'}}r(c)$ outputting the average choice rate in lottery and intertemporal choice, and to be the fitted Distortion-Free Logit model in multiattribute choice.\footnote{In multiattribute choice, we use the Distortion-Free Logit model instead of the constant predictor as the base model since the constant predictor has \textit{lower} prediction loss than Distortion-Free Logit; in the framework of \cite{fudenberg_measuring_2022,fudenberg_how_2023}, the base model should have higher prediction error than the model under evaluation.}
+Completeness and restrictiveness are defined for a parametric model $\mathcal{P}_{\Theta}=\set{p_{\theta}}_{\theta\in\Theta}$ with respect to a base model $p^{b}$: we take $p^b$ to be the constant prediction rule $p^b(c) = \sum_{c\in \mathcal{C}}\frac{n_c}{\sum_{c'\in\mathcal{C}}n_{c'}}r(c)$ outputting the average choice rate in lottery and intertemporal choice, and the fitted Distortion-Free Logit model in multiattribute choice.\footnote{In multiattribute choice, we use the Distortion-Free Logit model instead of the constant predictor as the base model since latter has \textit{lower} prediction loss than the former; in the framework of \citet{fudenberg_measuring_2022,fudenberg_how_2023}, the base model should have higher loss than the model under evaluation.}